Pauan/Immutable/doc/doc.rst

     UUIDTag(uuid: String) -> Tag

-  Returns a Tag_ which uses ``uuid`` for equality.
+  Returns a Tag_ which uses ``uuid`` for equality. ``uuid`` must be a lower-case `UUID <http://en.wikipedia.org/wiki/Universally_unique_identifier>`_.

-  Using Tag_ is very easy and convenient, but it has a major limitation: you can't convert a Tag_ to/from JSON.
+  Using Tag_ is very easy and convenient, but it has a major limitation: you can't use a Tag_ with toJSON_ or fromJSON_.

-  The reason for this is: imagine a server and client that both use the same library.
+  The reason is: imagine a server and client that both use the same library.
 The library uses some Tag_\ s.
 The server sends some data to the client (using toJSON_), which the client then receives (using fromJSON_).
 Because both the client and server are using the same library, you would expect the Tag_\ s to be the same, but they're not!

   Another example: imagine some data that uses Tag_\ s.
 The data is saved to a database using toJSON_.
 The program